 4. Learn Effective Post Processing

 Taking the photos is only half the process.
 The editing and retouching is what will excel your images and warrant your rates.
 Different clients often want different looks to their photos so it’s your job to understand what they are looking for in the final images.
 American realtors tend to use an HDR look in a lot of shots.
 My London clients would reject any photos using this technique, unless used in a such a way as to not be noticeable (check out my tutorial on natural-looking HDR interior photography).
-When it comes to editing the images, I have a number of videos on our YouTube channel walking you through my retouching process using Adobe Lightroom.
+When it comes to editing the images, I have a number of videos on our YouTube channel walking you through my retouching process using Adobe Lightroom and Photoshop.
 Here you will learn techniques such as shadow and highlight control, white balance correction, hue and saturation adjustment, effective room composition and much more.
 My advice on retouching is to always keep it subtle and natural looking.

 5. Pick Your Resources Carefully

-Having spent the last six or seven years honing my property photography technique it’s safe to say I have spent countless hours and days reading online resources on the subject.
+Having spent the last six or seven years honing my property photography technique it’s safe to say I have spent countless hours reading online resources on the subject.
 After all, we aren’t born with the knowledge, we have to learn it from somewhere!
 Throughout this time, I have come across some truly dreadful examples of real-estate photography from blogs and websites claiming to be an authority on the subject.
 Harsh shadows from the over-use of flash, garish HDR processing, converging verticals, poor colour correction, reflections of the photographer in mirrors and windows, it’s all out there!
 I’ll be the first to state I’m in no way an authority on property photography.
 I just hand out the best advice I’ve picked up and explain how I do things.
 If you are new to interior and real-estate photography, you too will be spending a vast amount of time reading through online tutorials and watching videos.
 Just make sure you don’t trust everything you read on the internet – well, apart from this of course!

 Don’t forget to read my article on Common Mistakes With Interior Photography for more tips and advice.